simon-anders/htseq/doc/qa.rst

    do not split reads in unaligned and aligned ones, i.e., produce a one-column plot

+.. cmdoption:: -m, --maxqual

+   the maximum quality score that appears in the data (default: 40)

 .. cmdoption:: -h, --help

    Show a usage summary and exit